Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Azure.md

     The Azure Active Directory managed identity authentication modes can only be used when fetching keys from Azure Key Vault and signing locally with Web3Signer.

-## Storing the private key in Azure Key Vault
+## Store a private key in Azure Key Vault

 [Register Web3Signer as an application] and [add a signing key in Azure Key Vault].

 Take note of the following to specify when [configuring the signing key configuration file] or [bulk loading consensus layer signing keys]:

-* Vault name, which is part of the URL (for example `https://<vaultname>.vault.azure.net`)
+* Vault name, which is part of the URL (for example `https://<vaultname>.vault.azure.net`).
 * Client credentials, which can include:

     * Client ID
     * Client secret
     * Tenant ID

     !!! note

-            Depending on the authentication mode, not all client credentials will be available.
+        Depending on the authentication mode, not all client credentials are available.

 * Key name, which is the name of the secret.